sourcegraph/sourcegraph-public-snapshot/README.md

 ## Version History

+#### v1.2.2

+- It is now possible to configure the plugin per-repository using a `.idea/sourcegraph.xml` file.
+See the README for details.
+    - Special thanks: @oliviernotteghem for contributing the new features in this release!
+- Fixed bugs where Open in Sourcegraph from the git menu does not work for repos with ssh url as their remote url

 #### v1.2.1

 - Added `Open In Sourcegraph` action to VCS History and Git Log to open a revision in the Sourcegraph diff view.
 - Added `defaultBranch` configuration option that allows opening files in a specific branch on Sourcegraph.
 - Added `remoteUrlReplacements` configuration option that allow users to replace specified values in the remote url with new strings.